ChanHoCho93/coursera---How-to-Win-a-Data-Science-Competition-Learn-from-Top-Kagglers/README.md

  - Which python library you usually use

- - How to preprocess these features and create new features
+ - How to preprocess these features and create new ones